meganz/MEGAchat/Readme.md

 that compiler, but rather with its own version (reasons explained above).
 Therefore, you must not use here the shell that you used to build the dependencies.However it will be used later to build the karere codebase.
 * iOS
-Start a fresh new shell for buulding webrtc.
+Start a fresh new shell for bulding webrtc.
 You must NOT use a shell where `env-ios.sh` has been sourced.

 First, create a directory where all webrtc stuff will go, and `cd` to it.
 All instructions in this section assume that the current directory is that one.